vim-scripts/Vim-REST-Console-VRC/README.md

 RESTful services in Vim.
 It's useful for working with REST services that use JSON to exchange information between server and client such as ElasticSearch.

+VRC can also be used as a cURL client for simple needs such as getting a HTTP page response or posting to a form.

 Requirements:

 * cURL